SEND and Inclusion

 The changes in the Children and Families Act 2014 affect the way children with special educational needs and/or Disability (SEND) are supported in schools.
 The new approach places pupils at the centre of planning.
 The key principles of the new legislation are:

-- Young people and their families should be involved in discussions about the support they need, so they can share their knowledge and lithe school liaise with the school on their child’s progress.
+- Young people and their families should be involved in discussions about the support they need, so they can share their knowledge and liaise with the school on their child’s progress.

-- ‘Education, Health and Care plans’ (EHC plans) have replaced ‘Statements of special educational needs’.
-New assessments for additional educational needs will follow the EHC guidelines using the Gloucestershire graduated pathway and statutory processes.
-(Existing statements will remain in force until all children and young people have completed the transition, which will be within three years).
+- ‘Education, Health and Care plans’ (EHC plans) will follow the EHC guidelines using the Gloucestershire graduated pathway and statutory processes.

-- Previous School Action and School Action Plus have been replaced by a single school-based category for children who need additional support, ‘SEN Support’.
+- There is a single school-based category for children who need additional support, ‘SEN Support’.
 This category has been broken down into ‘My Plan and My Plan Plus’ in the Gloucestershire graduated pathway.

 - There are four main categories of needs including: